Skip to content

 Start Ollama Service

-Ollama typically starts automatically after installation.
+Ollama typically starts automatically.
 Verify it's running:

 curl http://localhost:11434/api/version